Facebook Tips for Travel Writers

 Everyone’s schedules are different, so here’s when I post and why:

-If I’m on a press trip it's different.
-I post a single roundup gallery and story every evening, versus sending photos separately to my Facebook site throughout the day.
+If I’m on a press trip, I post a single roundup gallery and story every evening, versus sending photos separately to my Facebook site throughout the day.
 On a press trip, I believe that a collective description of each day’s activities is more effective and impressive than doing piecemeal posts throughout the day.

 Facebook Tips: What Not to Post